What is the Annual Self Check?

-By completing the self-check every year, you can keep track of your own health and identify areas where there are changes.
+By filling in the form every year, you can keep track of your own health and identify areas where there are changes.

 - If you have any concerns about your health talk to your GP.
 As well as practical help, your GP may also be able to refer you on to a specialist such as a gynaecologist, physiotherapist, other therapist or counsellor.